fluendo/fluster/README.md

 ```

 4. Run the test suite (or a number of them) for all decoders (or a number of
    them).
-By default, hardware-accelerated decoders run tests sequentially,
-   while software decoders run them in parallel.
+By default, decoder test are run in parallel.
 By default it uses the same
    amount of parallel jobs as number of cores, but it can be configured using
    the `-j` option.
 You can pass `-d` to filter only the decoders that you want
    to run, `-ts` for the test suites and `-tv` for the test vectors.
 Examples: